Colts–Patriots rivalry: Appearances in advertising

 The rivalry forms the basis of a Sprint telecommunications television ad for their service providing NFL updates to cell phones.
 In the ad, a cell phone opens up to form a miniature NFL stadium with the Patriots logo in one end zone and the Colts logo in the other (the only scenarios in which this type of field layout would occur are the Pro Football Hall of Fame exhibition game and the NFL International Series).
 As two men watch, a winning field goal is kicked and fireworks erupt.
 The winner is not named but evidence suggests the Patriots, as the "game" call is by New England's radio play-by-play announcer Gil Santos.

-The rivalry is also referenced in a MasterCard ad in which Peyton Manning is staying in hotels in New England as well as San Diego and Cleveland while misunderstanding taunting comments made to him by fans of the opposing teams, as well as taking their taunts literally (In New England: "Going down" to 4th floor of the hotel; Cleveland: "Don't choke on it" Planning on cutting the fruit into a fruit salad so he won't choke on it; San Diego: "Take a hike" Literally planning on taking a hike).
+The rivalry is also referenced in a 2008 MasterCard ad in which Peyton Manning is staying in hotels in New England, San Diego, and Cleveland.
+At each stop, he misunderstands taunting comments made to him by hotel staff who are fans of the opposing teams.
+The New England hotel employee, a cart attendant and a Patriots fan, tells Manning he is "going down" in front of an elevator only for Manning to assume he means heading to a lower floor.

 The rivalry is referenced in billboards for the United Way's "Live United" campaign, featuring the mascots of both teams together to promote the charity to which the two teams contribute.

 The rivalry is also referenced in a 2010 spoof of the movie The Blind Side titled The Dark Side made for that year's ESPY awards; the piece mixes Sandra Bullock footage from the film with new footage of Manning.
 In the piece Bill Belichick is quoted as calling the "film" hilarious.